Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```
 As you can see, this class simply creates an instance of the blockchain on disk memory.
-The blockchain is an `AutoCloseable` object, hence it is placed inside a
+The blockchain is an `AutoCloseable` Hotmoka node, hence it is placed inside a
 try with resource that guarantees its release at the end of the `try` block.
 The `config` parameter allows us to provide some initialization options to the
 blockchain.
 We have used its default values here.

+Like every Hotmoka node, the observable state of the blockchain can only evolve through
+*transactions*, that modify its state in an atomic way.

-The important point is that this blockchain is completely empty after creation.
+An important point is that this blockchain is completely empty after creation.
 It does not contain
 data, but it does not contain code either.
 It is not even possible
-to invoke static methods of the standard Java library, since invocations of code in a Hotmoka
+to invoke static methods of the standard Java library, since the invocation of code in a Hotmoka
-node require to identify an object, the *caller*, that is an instance of
+node requires to identify an object, the *caller*, ie. an instance of
-`io.takamaka.code.lang.ExternallyOwnedAccount` and that pays for the execution
+`io.takamaka.code.lang.ExternallyOwnedAccount` that pays for the execution
 of the transaction that runs the code.
 But also that class is not
 installed in blockchain yet.
+Hence, we cannot actually run any transaction
+on this brand new blockchain.
 To solve this problem, Hotmoka nodes can execute
 *initial* transactions that do not require any caller.
 In that sense, they
 are executed *for free*.
-What we need is hence to run a sequence of initial
+Thus, what we need is to run a sequence of initial
 transactions that perform the following tasks:

 1. install `io.takamaka.code-1.0.0.jar` inside the blockchain.
 That jar contains
    the `io.takamaka.code.lang.ExternallyOwnedAccount` class and many other classes
    that we will use for programming our smart contracts;
-2. create an initial object of class `io.takamaka.code.lang.ExternallyOwnedAccount`,
+2. create an object of class `io.takamaka.code.lang.ExternallyOwnedAccount`,
    stored inside the blockchain, that holds all money initially provided to the blockchain.
    This object is called *gamete* and can be used later to fund other accounts;
+3. creates an object of class `io.takamaka.code.system.Manifest`, that is used to publish
+   information about the node.
+For instance, it tells who is the gamete of the node;
-3. state that the blockchain has been initialized.
+4. state that the blockchain has been initialized.
 After this statement, no more
    initial transactions can be run with this blockchain (they would be rejected).

 It is interesting to know that this initialization process exists, but users
-of a Hotmoka node are very unlikely interested in the detail of this process.
+of a Hotmoka node are very unlikely interested in its detail.
-Hence, we do not go into further detail and, instead, use a node decorator
+Hence, we do not discuss it further and, instead, use a node decorator
-that performs, for us, the above transactions, hence initializing a node
+that performs, for us, the above transactions, effectively initializing a node
 that still needs initialization:

 ```java